ubirch/ubirch-auth-service/README.md

 ### Verify Code

 After a successful login users are being redirect to the Frontend.
-That call includes a _code_ and _state_.
+That call includes a _context_, _providerId_, _code_ and _state_.
 Calling this method has the effect that our system verifies the code and responds with the resulting token.
 This token can then be used to request protected resources in other backend services.

     curl -XPOST localhost:8091/api/authService/v1/verify/code -d'{
+      "context": "$CONTEXT",
       "providerId": "$PROVIDER_ID",
       "code": "$CODE",
       "state": "$STATE"